 The Poster Showcase

-The Poster Showcase features outstanding research, displayed in poster format, from graduate students across campus.
-Students who present benefit from the experience by:
+The Graduate Poster Showcase was held on Thursday, February 27, 2025 and featured outstanding research, displayed in poster format, from students across campus from all departments.

 Even though poster sessions at academic conferences have traditionally featured projects from STEM and the social sciences, humanities poster sessions are on the rise.
 UNM’s Graduate Showcase is part of this trend.